 Manual for the gensim package is available in HTML.
 It contains a walk-through of all its features and a complete reference section.
 It is also included in the source distribution package.

-Gensim is open source software, and has been released under the GNU LGPL license.
-Copyright (c) 2009-2013 Radim Rehurek
+Gensim is open source software released under the GNU LGPL license.
+Copyright (c) 2009-now Radim Rehurek

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size & hash SHA256 hash help||File type||Python version||Upload date|